opencollective/opencollective/rfcs/009-move-away-from-react-hook-form.md

 We've introduced ReactHookForm (RHF) a few weeks ago.
 The resulsts for building simple forms like `CreateConversationForm` were pretty good, but the recent experience with the new expense flow was terrible.
-I spent a lot of time working arround inconsistent behaviors and incomplete features (see below), detailing the issues and [contributing](https://github.com/react-hook-form/react-hook-form/pull/1011) to the library to try to add the pieces that were missing for us.
+I spent a lot of time working around inconsistent behaviors and incomplete features (see below), detailing the issues and [contributing](https://github.com/react-hook-form/react-hook-form/pull/1011) to the library to try to add the pieces that were missing for us.
 I now think that we should change our strategy and review the decision made in [006-use-react-hook-form](./006-use-react-hook-form.md).